top of page

 Strength training after 40 rewards restraint.

-Escalation without discipline leads to fatigue cycles.
+Escalation without discipline leads to cycles of fatigue.

 Structured progression respects limits first and expands gradually.